 With this type of personal pension, you have control over where your money is invested, and you'll also often have access to an even greater range of investments than standard personal pensions offer.

 Although it's possible for a financial adviser to select the investments you hold within a SIPP, many people choose this type of pension because they have the desire and experience to go it alone and have time to monitor and research their investments.

 Consider individual savings accounts (ISAs)

 Pensions aren’t the only way you can save for your financial future.
-Many people choose to use their Individual Savings Account (ISA) allowance (£20,000 in the 2021-22 tax-year) to bolster their retirement savings.
+Many people choose to use their Individual Savings Account (ISA) allowance (2023-24 tax-year) to bolster their retirement savings.

 Unlike pensions, there’s no tax relief on the money you put into ISAs, but you can access your savings whenever you like.
 Thanks to flexible ISA rules introduced in April 2016, it’s also possible to withdraw ISA funds and repay the contribution in the same tax year, without the replacement counting towards your annual ISA limit.
 However, bear in mind that while an ISA may be flexible, if you sell investments to withdraw cash, you may not get the best available returns, and could potentially increase the risk of loss compared to remaining invested over the long-term.
 Be aware of course, it’s also a fact that investments can go down as well as up, and you could get back less than you originally invested even if you hold them for a longer term.

 All gains and returns are tax-free with both ISAs and pensions, but once you’ve taken the tax-free cash from your pension, the rest will be subject to income tax as you draw an income or lump sum.
 All withdrawals from ISAs are tax-free.

 If you hold cash savings outside an ISA, basic rate taxpayers are entitled to a Personal Savings Allowance (PSA), which allows them to earn tax-free annual interest of up to £1,000 from bank or building society savings accounts and other investment income.
 Higher-rate taxpayers will get a £500 allowance but additional rate taxpayers won’t be entitled to any PSA.